Abundnce10/questions_1on1/README.md

 # Head-to-Head Questions

 I wanted to get more familiar with the Socket.io library so I created a very simple trivia game that you play with another player.
-The server opens a socket for each player, places them into the same room, and then distributes the question at the same time to both users.
+The server opens a socket for each player, places them into the same room, and then distributes the question to both users at the same time.
 The first to respond with the correct answer gets a point.

-You can view a very simple working example [here](http://peaceful-citadel-7847.herokuapp.com/) (only 3 questions).
+You can view a very simple, working example [here](http://peaceful-citadel-7847.herokuapp.com/) (only 3 questions).

 ### To Do:
 - Improve overall design